 One of the most famous attractions in the heart of Jaipur, Rajasthan, is the Jantar Mantar complex.

-This series of giant instruments was built in the mid 1700's by Sawai Jai Singh of Rajasthan.
+This series of giant instruments were built in the mid-1700s by Sawai Jai Singh of Rajasthan.

 Jantar Mantar is a compound full of geometric sculptures dedicated to making astronomical observations, things like telling the time, forecasting the moon cycles and earth cycles, measuring celestial objects, and predicting eclipses.

 The site is now a UNESCO World Heritage Site for its design, preservation, and the precise measurements it records.

 When I first arrived, I thought the complex just looked like a bunch of abstract pieces of modern art sculpture – the kind that only really make sense to the artist and are used as decorations outside of large building or in public spaces.